≡ Menu

 Some Dog Breeds Prone to Obesity

-It is true that some breeds have higher chances of gaining a lot of fat as adults.
+Some breeds indeed have higher chances of gaining a lot of fat as adults.
 This usually is because of their genetic makeup and environmental factors.

 Let’s take a look: